marcusk639/RecoveryConnect/spec.md

-Recovery Connect App - MVP Specification
+Homegroups App - MVP Specification
 Executive Summary
-Recovery Connect is a mobile application designed to streamline the management of 12-step homegroups while respecting the traditions of anonymity and group autonomy.
+Homegroups is a mobile application designed to streamline the management of 12-step homegroups while respecting the traditions of anonymity and group autonomy.
 The MVP focuses on core functionality that solves immediate pain points for homegroups with a privacy-first approach.
 The app will be available on iOS and Android platforms with a minimal $1/month fee for groups wishing to access premium features.
 Core Problem Statement
 12-step recovery groups face challenges with: